+Assess your cash flow risk with this simple method here.
 Your business might not have the factors that make cash flow so different from profits.
 Maybe managing sales and expenses is enough for your business.
-Here’s how to tell whether or not you need to calculate cash flow:
+It depends on the specific factors here.

-If you scored less than one, heave a sigh of relief and watch your sales, cost of sales, and expenses very carefully.
+If you scored less than one with this cash flow risk assessment, heave a sigh of relief and watch your sales, cost of sales, and expenses very carefully.
 You don’t have to calculate cash flow as a separate exercise.
 Develop and manage projections of sales, cost of sales, operating expenses, and other spending including repayment of debt and purchase of assets.
 Put your sales, costs, expenses, and other spending into a worksheet showing your projections for the next 12 months.
 And maybe, just to be sure, you continue reading with the next section on cash traps, and the one after that, showing a cash example.

-If you scored 1 or more, you might still read the next two sections just to be sure, but face it, you can’t afford not to manage cash flow carefully.
+If you assess your cash flow risk as 1 or more on this cash flow risk assement, you might still read the next two sections just to be sure, but face it, you can’t afford not to manage cash flow carefully.
 Aside from just lean business planning, you need to fully understand and manage cash flow; or have somebody on your team who does.
 You need the three linked projections covered in Section 5: Profit and Loss, Balance Sheet, and, especially, Projected Cash Flow.